phpactor/amp-fswatch/adr/0002-do-not-use-callback.md

 Refactor the code to yield promises for modified files.

 Whilst initially I thought this would be quite difficult, it didn't take long.
-Each watcher has an async co-routing which builds a stack of modified files which are then subsequently yieled when `->wait()` is called on the `Watcher` (if there are no files, then we pause the co-routine for some milliseconds then try again).
+Each watcher has an async co-routing which builds a queue of modified files which are then subsequently yieled when `->wait()` is called on the `Watcher` (if there are no files, then we pause the co-routine for some milliseconds then try again).